Join us in a Statement of Hope and an Appeal for Clarity

 Profound Hope

 When we consider these long-standing precedents together—the accepted theology of baptism of desire and the Church’s practice of baptizing infants based on parental faith and desire—we propose that Baby Brian’s story may serve as a providential sign.
-It could be an invitation for the Church to discern and consider more deeply the possibility of defining a form of baptism of desire for infants whose parents ardently wish for their baptism, but who die before the sacrament can be administered.
+It could be an invitation for the Church to discern and consider more deeply the possibility of baptism of desire for infants whose parents ardently wish for their baptism, but who die before the sacrament can be administered.

-Baptism by Desire
+Baptism of Desire

 The pastoral care a family receives after the loss of a child can shape their relationship with God and the Church for the rest of their lives.